lucasmoten/pizero-minipitft/README.md

 - [2x20 pin Header](https://www.adafruit.com/product/2822) $0.95 USD
 - [Mini PiTFT 135x240 Color TFT](https://www.adafruit.com/product/4393) $14.95 USD

+Solder the pin header to the Raspberry Pi Zero W as you normally would.
+Then put the Mini PiTFT on top of the header.

 ## Initial setup of Raspberry Pi